GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 1. Navigate to <a href="https://openghgmap.net/">OpenGHGmap</a> and wait until the data is loaded (coloring the base map)
 2. Specify the search area by zooming in with the mouse wheel and moving the map with left-click
 3. Hover over the region you want to see data from and you'll get a red value which shows the total CO<sub>2</sub> emissions in tonnes for the year 2018
 4. For convenience you can already put the value in the "Excelsheet.xlsx" which can be found inside the "project_data.zip" in the marked cell beneath "Emission value (t CO<sub>2</sub>/year)" (blue background).
-This will be a step at "Part 3: Calculations" (see below)
+This will be a step at "Part 3: Calculations" (see below) as well

 </details>